-The incident painfully shows where the Achilles' heel of our consumer society has come to lie: the all-too-expansive outsourcing of production to countries where wages are lower.
+The incident painfully showed where the Achilles' heel of our consumer society has come to lie: the all-too-expansive outsourcing of production to countries where wages are lower.
 While outsourcing may seem a short-term solution, in the longer term it impoverishes local economies.
 To make sense of this, it is probably best to illustrate the grotesque forms that outsourcing can become.

-For the most striking example of excessive outsourving, we have to take a dive... in the North Sea.
+For the most striking example of excessive outsourcing, we have to take a dive... in the North Sea.
 The 'fresh' North Sea shrimp you see in stores, for example, have usually already completed a staggering journey to Morocco by the time they land on your plate, a mind-boggling 4,600 km.
 There they are peeled, which can be attributed to our high wage burden.
 Comprehensible, maybe, but still a bit ridiculous, isn't it?

 Wouldn't it be better if there was a way to strengthen your own economy?
 Well, good news, there is!
 By better digitizing and smart aligning all levels within a company, the need to outsource will systematically decrease, allowing you to continue producing close to your customers.